Tech billionaire Mark Cuban: 'If I were to start a business today,' here's what it would be

 "Alexa skills and scripting Alexa skills is really, really easy.
 But everybody thinks it's really, really hard.
 And so that disconnect is a great opportunity.
 And so I told my kids [and] other kids, learn how to script, and just go get your neighbors and set up all of these Alexa tools and you'll make $25, $30, $40 an hour," Cuban said.

-"Scripting Alexa skills" means coding dialogue commands for the virtual assistant so the robot helper is able to complete the intended task.
+"Scripting Alexa skills" means coding voice commands to enable the robot to complete the intended task.